 A Cure in Sight?

-Researchers hope that replacing the dead and dying RPE cells will halt the degeneration of photoreceptors — preventing the disease from getting worse.
-But saving RPE cells won’t save the photoreceptors to restore vision.
-But the research team is developing an AMD therapy that combines photoreceptors with an RPE patch that may actually cure AMD blindness.
+Researchers hope replacing dying RPE cells will prevent the degeneration of photoreceptors and keep the disease from progressing.
+The research team is developing an AMD therapy that has a chance of treating AMD blindness.

 Stem Cell Face-Off